slevithan/regex/README.md

 <details>
   <summary>See the four parsing modes</summary>

-1. Unicode-unaware (legacy) mode, which you get by default and which can easily and silently create Unicode-related bugs.
+1. Unicode-unaware (legacy) mode is the default and can easily and silently create Unicode-related bugs.
-2. Named capture mode, triggered when a named capture appears anywhere in a regex, changes the meaning of `\k`.
+2. Named capture mode changes the meaning of `\k` when a named capture appears anywhere in a regex.
-3. Unicode mode with flag <kbd>u</kbd> applies strict error handling (for unreserved letter escapes, octal escapes, escaped literal digits, and unescaped special characters in some contexts), switches to code point based matching (changing the potential handling of the dot, negated sets like `\W`, character class ranges, and quantifiers), changes the behavior of case-insensitive matching, and adds new features/syntax.
+3. Unicode mode with flag <kbd>u</kbd> adds strict errors (for unreserved letter escapes, octal escapes, escaped literal digits, and unescaped special characters in some contexts), switches to code-point-based matching (changing the potential handling of the dot, negated sets like `\W`, character class ranges, and quantifiers), changes the behavior of case-insensitive matching, and adds new features/syntax.
-4. UnicodeSets mode with flag <kbd>v</kbd>, an upgrade to <kbd>u</kbd>, changes escaping rules within character classes and fixes case-insensitive matching for doubly-negated `[^\P{…}]`, in addition to adding new features/syntax.
+4. UnicodeSets mode with flag <kbd>v</kbd>, an upgrade to <kbd>u</kbd>, changes escaping rules within character classes, fixes case-insensitive matching for doubly-negated `[^\P{…}]`, and adds new features/syntax.
 </details>

 Additionally, JavaScript regex syntax is hard to write and even harder to read and refactor.
 But it doesn't have to be that way!
 With a few key features — raw multiline template strings, insignificant whitespace, comments, subroutines, interpolation, and *named capture only* mode — even long and complex regexes can be **beautiful, grammatical, and easy to understand**.